Skip to main content

 • goes to school in the UK

-• has at least one parent who is or was an EU worker
+• has at least one parent who is or was an EU worker or self employed

 If your EU settlement application is still being processed

-You could still claim UC if you:
+You could get UC if you can show you:

 • were living in the UK by 31 December 2020